dfface/xml2epub/README.md

 book.create_epub("Your Output Directory")
 ```

-After waiting for a while, if no error is reported, the following "My New E-book Name.epub" file will be generated in "Your Output Directory":
+After a short wait (no errors), "My New E-book Name.epub" will be generated in "Your Output Directory":

 ![The generated epub file](https://cdn.jsdelivr.net/gh/dfface/img0@master/2022/02-09-Guz0bl.png)

-For more **examples**, see: [examples](./examples) directory.
+For more **examples**, check the [examples](./examples) directory.

-If we cannot infer the cover image from html string, we will generate one.
-The randomly generated cover image is a similar "O'Reilly" style:
+If no cover is inferred from the HTML, a random "O'Reilly"-style cover is generated.

 ![The generated cover image](https://cdn.jsdelivr.net/gh/dfface/img0@master/2022/02-10-0R7kll.png)